StrumpanTheCoder/CountdownApp/README.md

 # Countdown Timer

-This project is a countdown timer built with Angular.
-It allows users to set a title and date for an event, and it displays the time remaining until the event.
+This project is a countdown timer built with Angular, designed as a Single Page Application (SPA) using Standalone Components.
+Users can set a custom title and event date, and the app dynamically displays the time remaining until the event.

 ## Prerequisites